Corporate Taxes by State – A Complete Rundown

 Colorado Corporate Tax Rate

-Colorado decreased its corporate income tax twice.
-Once from 5% to 4.75% and another time from 4.75% to 4.63%.
-So, Colorado now has a flat business income tax rate of 4.64%.
-This percentage results in combined corporate taxation of 25.63%.
+Colorado has decreased its corporate income tax twice and as of January 2020, it stands at 4.55%.
+This percentage results in combined corporate taxation of 24.6%.
 Only four jurisdictions have lower corporate taxes by state than Colorado.

 Colorado has a state sales tax of 2.90% and a state use tax of 2.90%.
 Plus, there’s a service fee of 4%, which is capped at $1,000.
 Cities and counties impose their sales and use taxes as well as service fees.